alma-cdk/openapix/README.md

         // Mock Integration
         '/mock': {
-          'GET': new openapix.MockIntegration(this),
+          get: new openapix.MockIntegration(this),
         },

         // AWS Lambda integration
         '/message': {
-          'POST': new openapix.LambdaIntegration(this, fn),
+          post: new openapix.LambdaIntegration(this, fn),
         },

         // HTTP Proxy integration
         '/ext': {
-          'ANY': new openapix.HttpIntegration(this, "https://example.com"),
+          any: new openapix.HttpIntegration(this, "https://example.com"),
         },

         // Direct integration to AWS Service
         '/item': {
-          'GET': new openapix.AwsIntegration(this, {
+          get: new openapix.AwsIntegration(this, {
             service: 'dynamodb',
             action: 'GetItem',
             options: {